IDD-Lab-Assignment/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. It could be used as a centralized feedback system for customers on e-commerce site.
+The system enables companies to get feedback on customer services altogether at a centralized location.

+2. It could be used as a community support site where people can all push their thoughts and inspirations to provide support within the local community.

+3. It could be used as a mobile monitoring system for parents to monitor their children's social media activity to prevent cyberbullying from happening.

+4. For people who are deaf and cannot talk, there could be an interactive device that translates sign language and displays the words to the screen.

+5. The system could be used as an communication tool for children with autism.
+For example, someone with autism can use button/gesture to communicate and the system will display message on the screen.

 ### Part C
 ### Streaming a Sensor